esnet/EScp/README.md

 EScp 0.7
 ========

 *This is the development branch of EScp 0.7.
-Check tags to see if there are any release candidates.*
+Release candidates will be tagged once ready.*

+While usable, this release is waiting on these items:

+  * Crypto keys not passed to threads correctly ( No longer uses CINIT ).
+    While encryption is occuring it likely isn't secure as AES-GCM must not reuse IV and no validation has been done to verify this isn't happening.
+  * Block sz parameter to be changed.
+  * Transfer control information should be over EScp port rather than SSH/UDS
+  * Fix file underflow/overflow (if file changes) during transport
+  * Better consistency on error messages
+  * Pass all tests

 ESCP 0.7 is the second major relase of EScp; EScp 0.6 was based on Python and C. EScp 0.7 is a re-write of the Python component in RUST, which